THE MANUFACTURING OF ANCIENT STONE BEADS

 Excavation patina

-Hexagonal carnelian bead
+Antique Hexagonal carnelian bead

 Bhaisayaguru beads from Afghanistan with beautiful cracks

-THE SWEAT FROM HUMAN SKIN
+THE SWEAT AND POLISH FROM HUMAN SKIN

 Shamanic sweat & rechargeable talismans